rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 our changes, since the previous state of the program is a bit closer to Fizz Buzz than the current one.

-To undo the changes go to GitHub for Desktop and richt click "fizzbuzz.js" and select "Discard changes".
+To undo the changes go to GitHub for Desktop and right click "fizzbuzz.js" and select "Discard changes".
 You will see a pop up asking you if you are certain you want to discard the changes and with great certainty select "Discard changes".